The AIC Team

 Leong joined Janelia in 2014 to serve as the Director for the Advanced Imaging Center.
 Here, he leads the effort in building the unique collaborative imaging center that serves as the gateway through which the wider scientific world can access Janelia’s cutting-edge microscopy capabilities.

-Jesse joined the Advanced Imaging Center in 2014, and has over 15 years’ experience in microscope design, development, and application across a wide range of biological models.
-He previously was Senior Engineer at Vutara, Inc., where he helped to successfully commercialize 3D super-resolution microscopy systems based on the biplane detection method.
+Jesse joined the Advanced Imaging Center in 2014, and has nearly 20 years’ experience in microscope design, development, and application across a wide range of biological models.
+He previously was Senior Engineer at Vutara, Inc., where he helped to successfully commercialize 3D super-resolution microscopy systems.
 Jesse performed postdoctoral work at Sandia National Laboratories, where he implemented several high-resolution optical imaging systems, including TIRF, STORM, hyperspectral, and STED microscopies, with biological applications ranging widely from cell surface receptor tracking and innate immune response, to algal biofuels research.
 Jesse received his Ph.D. in Biomedical Engineering from the University of Texas at Austin.

 Satya has more than 30 years of cell biology experience.
 Combining her extensive cell biological sample prep know-how and her acumen in microscopy, Satya's work has been featured on covers of various textbooks and journals.
 Satya has pioneered the tissue engineering technique to create 3D, lumenized blood vessel network with FRET biosensors for the study of cancer invasion.